Upgrading vSphere without Runtime Downtime

 Verify that your ESXi hosts have sufficient resources and headroom to evacuate the VM workload of a single ESXi host to the two remaining hosts.

-Use vMotion to move all the Pivotal Platform VMs on the host you want to upgrade to the other ESXi hosts. vMotion places the VMs on the other hosts based on available capacity.
-For more information, see Migration with vMotion the vSphere documentation.
+Use vMotion to move all the VMs on the host you want to upgrade to the other ESXi hosts. vMotion places the VMs on the other hosts based on available capacity.
+For more information, see Migration with vMotion in the vSphere documentation.

 Upgrade the evacuated ESXi host.
 For example, you may be upgrading from ESXi v6.0 to ESX v6.5.
 For more information, see Upgrading ESXi Hosts in the vSphere documentation.

-Repeat the previous steps for each remaining host, one at a time. vSphere automatically rebalances all Pivotal Platform VMs back onto the upgraded hosts via DRS after all the hosts are done.
+Repeat the previous steps for each remaining host, one at a time. vSphere automatically rebalances all VMs back onto the upgraded hosts through DRS after you have upgraded all hosts.

-If your Pivotal Platform deployment is on a network behind an Edge Services Gateway (ESG) as recommended in vSphere Reference Architecture, upgrade each ESG only after completing the upgrade of vCenter and your ESXi hosts.
+If your PAS deployment is on a network behind an Edge Services Gateway (ESG) as recommended in vSphere Reference Architecture, upgrade each ESG only after completing the upgrade of vCenter and your ESXi hosts.